mathias-brandewinder/mathias-brandewinder.github.io/_posts/2025-01-08-convert-fsharp-pipeline-into-csharp-fluent-interface.md

 ... we can keep chaining them together, passing an initial `Problem` through a series of transformations that will eventually give us a `Problem`.

-Stated differently, our original pipeline can be rewritten in the follwing equivalent code, expanding each step fully:
+Stated differently, our original pipeline can be rewritten in the following equivalent code, fully expanding each step:

 ``` fsharp
 let f (x, y) = pown (x - 1.0) 2 + pown (y - 2.0) 2 + 42.0